picusin/pisa-2012/README.md

 # PISA Data 2012
 ## by Miguel Orellana

+This was the fifth and last project of Udacity's Data Analyst Nanodegree.

 ## Dataset

 PISA is a survey that examines students from compulsory education on how well prepared they are for life after school.
 This investigation focuses on the PISA Survey from 2012, with data belonging to around 500K students from 65 different countries.

-The file provided by Udacity for this dataset, pisa2012.csv, contained data from a total of 485'490 rows (students), grouped in 636 columns.
+The file provided by Udacity for this dataset contained data from a total of 485'490 students, grouped in 636 columns.
 The dataset contains not only the results from the exam in each category, but also lots of information on the students' background, including variables like country of residence, number of family members and their level of education, possessions or access to different facilities at home and at school.

 The main feature of this dataset is the score obtained by the students in each discipline and the potential for understanding how a number of different background factors can impact these scores and therefore the level of preparation for students around the world.

-Analyzing such a complex dataset entirely would require a lot of time.
-For this project, I simplified the dataset keeping only the following selection of background variables:
+Analyzing such a complex dataset entirely requires a lot of time.
+For this project, I simplify the dataset by keeping only the following selection of background variables:

 - Student's country of residence.
 - Student's country economic level (OECD or not).